Nazi salute

-Use of this salute is illegal in modern-day Germany (Strafgesetzbuch section 86a) and Austria (Verbotsgesetz 1947), and is also considered a criminal offence in modern-day Poland and Slovakia.
+Use of this salute is illegal in modern-day Germany (Strafgesetzbuch section 86a), Austria, and Slovakia.
 The use of any Nazi phrases associated with the salute is also forbidden.
 In Italy, it is a criminal offence only if used with the intent to "reinstate the defunct National Fascist Party", or to exalt or promote its ideology or members.
 In Canada and most of Europe (including the Czech Republic, France, the Netherlands, Sweden, Switzerland, the United Kingdom, Ukraine, and Russia), displaying the salute is not in itself a criminal offence, but constitutes hate speech if used for propagating the Nazi ideology.
+In Australia, publicly performing the salute is illegal unless for a religious, academic, educational, artistic, literary, or scientific purpose.

 Description

-The salute was executed by extending the right arm stiff to an upward 45° angle and then straightening the hand so that it is parallel to the arm.
+The salute was executed by extending the right arm stiff to an upward 45° angle and then straightening the hand so that it is in the same direction and slope as the arm.
 Usually, an utterance of "Sieg Heil", "Heil Hitler!", or "Heil!" accompanied the gesture.
 If one saw an acquaintance at a distance, it was enough to simply raise the right hand.
 If one encountered a superior, one would also say "Heil Hitler".
 If physical disability prevented raising the right arm, it was acceptable to raise the left.

-Hitler gave the salute in two ways.
-When reviewing his troops or crowds, he generally used the traditional stiff-armed salute.
-When greeting individuals who saluted, he used a modified version of the salute, bending his right arm at a 90° angle with the elbow facing forward while holding an open hand with the bottom of the palm facing towards those greeted at shoulder height and the face of the palm parallel with the sky.
-It was also adopted by those with rank who would themselves be saluted.
+Hitler's use

+Hitler gave a right-armed salute with variations.
+He used the typical stiff-armed salute when reviewing his troops or when facing crowds, but sometimes held at more of a right angle.
+To return a salute, he raised his arm with the elbow bent back and his palm facing up.